ramp-kits/kaggle_seguro/README.md

 In case the RAMP team wins one of the money prizes, **50% will go to the RAMP organizers** (we will recycle it as money prize for future RAMPs), 25% will be shared proportionally to the **contributions to the combined (ensemble) score (jumps, starting at the single submission called "baseline" that the RAMP organizers will submit in the beginning of the RAMP)**, and 25% will be shared according to the **influence** of the submitters, computed using the non-self credits participants give to submissions of other participants after each submission.

+There will not be a strict limit on resource use but make an effort to keep your total training time below 50 hours.
+We retain the right to disqualify your submissions if they take too much time to train.

 ## Setting up the starting kit

 First install `ramp-workflow` (`rampwf`).